Betting on Bets: Anytime-Valid Tests for Stochastic Dominance: Extensions

 \subsection{Non-i.i.d.\ data}

-First, we continue to assume that the data arrive in pairs $(X_t,Y_t), t\in \mathbb{N}$, but no longer require that both $(X_t)_{t\in \N}$ and $(Y_t)_{t\in \N}$ are identically distributed.
-Inspired by \cite{mineiro2023nonstationarity} who construct time-uniform CDF confidence bounds for non-stationary data, we define the \emph{strong FSD-null (for non-stationary data)} as
+We continue to assume that the data arrive in pairs $(X_t,Y_t), t\in \mathbb{N}$, but no longer require that both $(X_t)_{t\in \N}$ and $(Y_t)_{t\in \N}$ are identically distributed.
+Inspired by \citet{mineiro2023nonstationarity}, who construct time-uniform CDF bounds for non-stationary data, we define the \emph{strong FSD null (for non-i.i.d.~data)} as

 In words, the null states that $X_t$ stochastically dominates $Y_t$ at each time step $t$, conditioned on the past.
-Importantly, the methods developed in Section~\ref{sec:FSD} readily extend to this setting.
-In particular, for any $z \in \calZ$ and predictable $\lambda\in [0,1]$, $S_t(\lambda, z)$ defined in \eqref{eq:def_FSD_e_variable_sequential} remains a sequential e-variable for $\calH_0^{\textrm{s}}$, and the sequential construction based on predictable mixtures over $\calZ$ (Theorem~\ref{thm:Test-supermartingale-for-the-FSD_null}) continues to apply.
+Here, the methods developed in Section~\ref{sec:FSD} readily extend to this setting, once again due to their martingale-based construction.
+In particular, for any $z \in \calZ$ and predictable $\lambda\in [0,1]$, $S_t(\lambda, z)$ defined in \eqref{eq:def_coin_betting_e-variable} remains a sequential e-variable for $\calH_0^{\textrm{s}}$, and the construction based on predictable mixtures over $\calZ$ (Theorem~\ref{thm:Test-supermartingale-for-the-FSD_null}) continues to apply.

-By conditioning, the inequality in \eqref{eq:def_strong_FSD_null_for_non_stationary_data} is read in almost-sure sense, and for some given data-streams it may happen that $\calH_0^\textrm{s}=\emptyset$.
+By conditioning, the inequality in \eqref{eq:def_strong_FSD_null_for_non_stationary_data} is read in an almost-sure sense, and for some given data streams it may happen that $\calH_0^\textrm{s}=\emptyset$.
 That is, if there is no continuity within each data stream and $\Psymb_{X_t}$ and $\Psymb_{Y_t}$ may change arbitrarily over time, inference for $\calH_0^\textrm{s}$ may become meaningless.
-Even in this setting, it may still hold that, conditional on the past, $X$ stochastically dominates $Y$ \emph{on average} at each $t$.
-This motivates to define \emph{weak FSD-null (for non-stationary data)} as
+Even in this setting, it may still hold that, conditional on the past, $X$ dominates $Y$ \emph{on average} at each $t$.
+This motivates the \emph{weak FSD null (for non-i.i.d.~data)}: